oomi-the-octo/2.12.0-Splatoon-1-RPX-NoHash/README.md

 I am not responsable if you get banned while using it.
 You must have used a edited Static.pack mod that might have being risky to use.
 (ex : Hidden Gear, or Hidden Weapons, etc...)

+I have not tested JGecko U cheats to see if they worked after the edit, if you can, please contact me with info (SRC_SFWiiU#7683)
 -----------------------------------------------------------------------------------

 This RPX is EUR only, i have no idea if it works for JP or US.